Caaguazú Department: Hydrography

 The most important bodies of water that cross the department are the Paraguay River, the Tebicuary-mi River, and the streams Tapiracuai, Mbutuy, Hondo and Tobatiry.
 Other local rivers include the Paraná River and the Acaray, Monday-mi, Yguazú, Capiibary and Guyraungua.

 Natural Environment and Vegetation

 The Caaguazú department includes the Central Forest region, in the middle of the department, the Alto Paraná, in the east, and the Central Littoral, in the west.

 The principal activity of the region is the harvesting of trees, which provides the raw material for the wood industry.
 Caaguzú is one of the areas that is most affected by deforestation in Paraguay.
-Some plant species in danger of extinction are the yvyra paje, nandyta, cedar and tumera aureli.
+Some plant species in danger of extinction are the yvyra paje, nandyta, cedar and turnera aureli.
 Endangered animal species include the tirica, jaguareté, and arira’y.

 Economy

 The department of Caaguazú is the number one national producer of manioc in the country and the second in cotton and sugar cane production.
 The population also practices cattle rearing and the farming of other fruits vegetables such as tomatoes, cucumbers, lettuce, strawberries, and citrus fruits.
 Caaguazú is the fourth greatest producer of maize.

 The most important industries are cotton, oil, wood industry, and the manufacturing of furniture.

 The central location of Caaguazú and the siting of Coronel Oviedo and the city of Caaguazú at crossroads makes the area an important commercial center.